dylibso/chicory/README.md

 * `mvn clean install` to run all of the project's tests and install the library in your local repo
 * `mvn spotless:apply` to autoformat the code
+* `./scripts/compile-resources.sh` will recompile and regenerate the `resources/compiled` folders

 ### Modules